-As mentioned before, this is the age when young people begin to ask the "how" questions.
-In this case "How could Jesus be divine and human at the same time?"
-"If Jesus was God, why didn't he escape the Jews and Romans who killed him?"
+As mentioned before, this is the age when students ask many "how" questions.
+This article could invoke questions such as "How could Jesus be divine and human at the same time?" or "If Jesus was God, why didn't he escape the Jews and Romans who killed him?"
 This is the time when the early Church arguments about divinity and humanity of Jesus are relevant.
-Presenting them helps young people understand that questions have always been a part of the growth and development of doctrine.
-Also, since middle school students have developed a more historical sense, they are interested in the early Church and the Councils that dealt with these questions.
+Presenting them helps students understand that questions have always been a part of the growth and development of doctrine.
+Middle school students have developed a historical sense and they are interested in the early Church and the Councils that dealt with these questions.

-Young people at this stage are experiencing a lot of internal change.
+Young people at this stage are experiencing lots of internal change.
 They are emotional, and best friends are important.
-When doing Scripture reflection with them, help them see that as a human being, Jesus had emotions.
+When sharing Scripture reflection with them, help them see that as a human being, Jesus had emotions.
 He showed compassion for the widow whose only son had died and the centurion whose son was sick.
 He cried at the tomb of his friend Lazarus.
-He got impatient with Peter and really angry at the money changers.
-This helps young people identify with the human Jesus, and approach him in authentic prayer.
+He got impatient with Peter and showed anger at the money-changers.
+This helps students identify with the human Jesus, and approach him in authentic prayer.